JO3-W3B-D3V/Syml/docs/README.md

 ## Use Case Example
 To illustrate as to how simple this API is to use, you could easily use it with an Angular application... ***Todo***...

-# TODO
-* Implement unit tests.
-* Update documentation as time goes on.
-* Implement some sort of pipeline.
-* Implement SonarQube.
-* Implement Sonatype.
-* etc.